Jeimer Candelario Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.74 team ERA ranks sixth among all league pitching staffs.
+- The Braves have a 3.74 team ERA that ranks sixth among all league pitching staffs.

-- Braves pitchers combine to allow 61 home runs (one per game), the third-fewest in baseball.
+- Braves pitchers combine to give up the fourth-fewest home runs in baseball (62 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.